About

 Philip Hoare, author of Leviathan: or, the Whale.

-His writing combines sensory experience of the ocean with histories of communities who’ve built their lives on seafaring in small boats.
+My writing combines sensory experience of the ocean with histories of communities who’ve built their lives on seafaring in small boats.
 The Frayed Atlantic Edge (Harper Collins, 2019), used a 2,000km journey by kayak to approach Shaetlan, Scots, Gaelic, Irish, Welsh, & Cornish cultures.
 This book was joint winner of the Highland Book Prize & shortlisted for prizes including The Wainwright Prize for Nature Writing.
-Afloat (Harper Collins, 2024) includes wider North-Atlantic geographies: Connemara & the Outer Hebrides, Saami Norway, Faroe, Greenland, Newfoundland & the Caribbean Sea.
+Afloat (Harper Collins, 2026) includes wider North-Atlantic geographies: Connemara & the Outer Hebrides, Saami Norway, Faroe, Greenland, Newfoundland & the Caribbean Sea.